 After a night of exploring Changsha, we spent the day visiting my orphanage: Yiyang Social Welfare Institute.
 My parents hired a driver and translator to take us to Yiyang - slightly out of Changsha.
 The orphanage moved since I lived there, so I did not get to tour the facility that I actually lived in.

-We were brought to a small room and the director pulled out my records they had saved all these years.
-Inside were my medical examinations, footprints and some information that was used to prepare my adoption papers.
+We were brought to a small room, and the director pulled out my records, which they had saved all these years.
+Inside were my medical examinations, footprints, and some information that was used to prepare my adoption papers.

 While fanning through the records they kept, I saw a photo of myself I did not know existed.
 My parents had only received photos of me when I was about six months old.
-This photo was taken when I was only a day.
+This photo was taken when I was only a day old.